• StarPure Gel Recovery Kit (Membrane Column Method)

 No.FS-B6002-S

 This kit is a membrane column gel recovery kit.
-The kit uses a new silicon matrix membrane that is highly efficient and specifically binds to DNA, and is combined with an optimized gel melting buffer to recover DNA fragments from TAE or TBE agarose gels while removing impurities such as proteins, other organic compounds, inorganic salt ions, and oligonucleotide primers.
-The kit can recover 70 bp-20 kb DNA fragments.
+It utilizes a novel silica-based membrane that efficiently and specifically binds to DNA, combined with an optimized gel melting buffer.
+It can recover DNA fragments from TAE or TBE agarose gels while simultaneously removing impurities such as proteins, other organic compounds, inorganic salts, and oligonucleotide primers.
+The kit can recover DNA fragments ranging from 70 bp to 20 kb.

 ¥100.00